Melbourne University Football Club: Early history (1859–1907)

 University was founded in 1859 by students and graduates of the University of Melbourne.
-The first report of the university participating in a match was against St Kilda (not the later VFL/AFL club) in June 1859.
+The first report of the university participating in a match was against a club named St Kilda (unrelated to the later VFL/AFL club) in June 1859.
 According to ‘Gymnastic’, writing in the sporting newspaper Bell's Life in Victoria, the ‘long pending match’ finally came off between two teams of 15.
 University was captained by a player called Phillips, and St Kilda emerged the winners.
 The winning team under the rules at the time was the first team to score two out of three goals.

 The 15 man team in 1859 consisted of: Messrs.
 Browning, Bromby, Curlewis, Craig, Davis, Greene, Hart, Jacomb, Molesworth, Patterson, Philips, Purcell, Nunn, Oldham, Stephen, Walker.

-Shortly afterwards, it played against teams from Albert-park, Carlton, Melbourne, Royal Park and South Yarra.
+Shortly afterwards, it played against teams from Albert Park, Carlton, Melbourne, Royal Park and South Yarra.

 In 1861, University defeated Melbourne to win the first ever trophy for Australian rules football, instituted as part of the Calendonian Society's Games.

 During the 1870s, the club played in the Second Twenties competition, the level below the main competition of the South Yarra Challenge Cup, except for in 1875 when it fielded a combined team with St. Kilda.

 From 1885 to 1888, University played in the VFA, which at the time was both the major governing body and top level of senior Australian rules football.

 From 1888 to 1904, the club spent periods in recess or playing in other competitions, including the Metropolitan Junior Football Association and the Colleges Football Association, and from 1905 to 1907 as a dominant member of the Metropolitan Football Association, also winning the national Intervarsity championship in 1906 and 1907.